hxlnt/nobadmemories.com/src/render/posts/my-ten-most-influential-nes-games-10-apple-town-monogatari.html.md

 ![Brushing your teeth in Apple Town Monogatari](/img/appletownstory.gif)

 In one respect, yes, it's a game in which you watch a girl brush her teeth, talk on the phone, and dance.
 Perhaps it's not a game at all&mdash;maybe it's just a screensaver.
 (I find that the games I make are on the whole more influenced by screensavers than by video games.)
 In any case, I quite like the idea of a slow-paced, digital dollhouse that you can watch while you're dreaming.
-This idea has had a big impact on the games I make today and on what makes a game good or interactive or fun or fantastic.
+This idea has had a big impact on the games I make today and on what I believe makes a game good or interactive, fun or fantastic.

 *Bonus: Did you know that the two ports of* Litle Computer People *that feature female characters are Japan-only releases?
 The second of these was released for the PC-8801.*